 Sisterhood Agenda

-Excerpt from Girls Guide: How to Be a Sister
+“10 Ways to Be Like Wonder Woman” is an Excerpt from Girls Guide: How to Be a Sister:

 Do you ever wonder about Wonder Woman?
 Created by William Moulton Marston and published by DC Comics, Wonder Woman fights for justice, love, peace, and gender equality.